chartsyone/chartsy-jshell/README.md

 This project provides a custom JShell execution engine that can connect to an already-running remote JVM (host) and execute code snippets in the target JVM using the Java RMI technology.

 The client and the host must both have project's compiled library `chartsy-jshell.jar` on its classpaths.
+The client requires classes from the package `one.chartsy.jshell` on the classpath while host needs both `one.chartsy.jshell` and `one.chartsy.jshell.host`.
 ### Technologies used
 * [JShell](https://en.wikipedia.org/wiki/JShell)
 * [Java RMI](https://en.wikipedia.org/wiki/Java_remote_method_invocation)